telescopeѲptics.net ▪▪▪▪ CONTENTS

 ** in units of full phase (analog to the RMS wavefront error in units of full wave)

-For higher orders (j>9), Noll's approximation for the residual variance after first J of Zernike j modes are removed is φ2~0.2944J-0.866(D/r0)5/3.
+For higher orders (j>9), Noll's approximation for the residual variance after the first J of Zernike j modes are removed is φ2~0.2944J-0.866(D/r0)5/3.
 Expectedly, the D/r0 quotient is one of the very basic parameters in imaging through turbulence.
 It expresses the seeing disc to aberration-free FWHM ratio, (λ/r0)/(λ/D), hence its value directly indicates the size of long-exposure seeing disc as larger from the aberraton-free FWHM by a factor of D/r0.

-Since the total aberration is proportional to to 1.0148, the relative error contribution of each separate error component is closely approximated by their φ differential; for defocus it is 0.033 (3.3%) of the total aberration, and after the first 21 components are corrected, remaining aberration, as the RMS phase error, is 14.2% of the total aberration.
+Since the total aberration is proportional to to 1.0148, the relative error contribution of each separate error component is closely approximated by their φ differential; for defocus it is 0.033 (3.3%) of the total aberration, and after the first 21 components are corrected, remaining aberration, as the RMS wavefront error, is 14.2% of the total aberration.

-In terms of r0 and the aperture diameter D, the long-exposure atmospheric error as a wavefront phase variance averaged over the pupil, is given by:
+In terms of r0 and the aperture diameter D, the long-exposure atmospheric error as wavefront phase variance averaged over the pupil, is given by:

 φ2 = (2πφL)2 = 1.03(D/r0)5/3 (52)

 or about 36% of the total RMS error.
 Note that these RMS errors cannot be used with Strehl approximations for non-random aberrations (Eq.
 56, and others), due to statistical nature of the seeing error (these approximations generally underestimate the seeing Strehl).
-Appropriate Strehl approximations and exact values are given in 5.1.2.
+The appropriate Strehl approximations and exact values are given in 5.1.2.
 Seeing error: Strehl, resolution, OTF.

 Home | Comments